 Also, one "Dr. Pritchard" has "successfully proved" that "blackness of skin is not cause by heat alone" but "is to be ascribed more to civilisation".

-The irony here is that Higgins is used as a source by Massey and Kuhn, and they in turn are often used by African-American "revisionsist" writers like Yosef ben-Yochanon who seem to be unaware of Higgins' racist sentiments.
+The irony here is that Higgins is used as a source by Massey and Kuhn, and they in turn are often used by African-American "revisionist" writers who seem to be unaware of Higgins' racist sentiments.

 Also, the Jews were actually "a tribe of Hindoo or Persian nomades or shepherds."
 Abraham is Brahma and Sara is Saraiswati.

 A "medal" alleged to have been found in the pre-Christian ruins of Citium supposedly depicts a bearded figure labelled as "the Savior" .
 It was drawn by a "Dr. Clarke" who "shews [it] is Phoenician, and therefore of great antiquity" (how, is not explained).

 We'd like to know where this medal is now.
 The "Dr. Clarke" is actually Daniel Clarke, who was a mineralologist and thus was not qualified to assess ancient artifacts.